NagulMeera6/xyz/README.md

-hi everyone welcome to u
+hi everyone welcome to u!